datawire/datawire-connect/docs/cli/flows.rst

    Accepting invitation...
    Now logged in as [<orgId>]<email>

-He can then create services or invite additional users at will.
+He can then :ref:`create services <createNewService>` or invite additional users at will.

 For example, Eliza can add her employee Tom Terrific to the Eliza's Automated Advice Avatar organization as follows: